szymonczop/DLP_project_2/README.md

 We run models for all 4 embeddings and make a small summary about the final outcome of scores.

 In the second part of Colab, we are using different kinds of BERT neural networks (also imported from TFH).
-Again we have plenty of models to choose and we can play with them with the usage of a friendly colab interface
+Again, we have plenty of models to choose and we can play with them using a friendly colab interface.

 **Some suggestions for choosing a model**
 - Start with a *Small BERT* since they are faster to fine-tune.
 - *ALBERT* might be a good choice if you want a small model but with higher accuracy.
 - Classic *BERT* sizes or their recent refinements like *Electra, Talking Heads, BERT Expert* will have the highest accuracy.

 ## Jupyter notebook with the classical approach
 In this jupyter file user can find: